hau-zy/product_security_challenge/project/README.md

     - Logging of login attempts (successful and unsuccessful) is implemented with `logging` library.
 - [x] CSRF prevention
     - Implemented with `flask_wtf.csrf`.
-- [ ] Multi-factor authentication
+- [X] Multi-factor authentication
+    - Two-factor authentication is implemented by using a Time-based One Time Password [(TOTP)](https://en.wikipedia.org/wiki/Time-based_One-Time_Password), with the token being provided using Google Authenticator (or any free TOTP service).
+Acknowledgment : Referencing [Miguel Grinber's blog](https://blog.miguelgrinberg.com/post/two-factor-authentication-with-flask)
 - [X] Password reset / forget password mechanism
-    - Password reset functionality is implemented with user providing existing password as authentication of user.
-However, for Forget Password, multi-factor authentication is required to verify that the password change is initated by the user.
+    - Password reset functionality is implemented with user providing OTP, using a two-factor authentication to prevent as a way of verifying that the User initated the password change.
+(It would be better if there is a notification to user, informing them about such change request.)
 - [X] Account lockout
     - Account is locked out for 5min after 5 wrong password attempts.
 - [X] Cookie